aws/s2n-tls/docs/USAGE-GUIDE.md

 ```

 Use the **s2n_config_set_psk_selection_callback** only when a custom PSK selection logic is desired by the client.
-By default in the PSK exension, s2n-tls server chooses the first identity in its PSK list that also appears in the client's PSK list.
+By default, s2n-tls server chooses the first identity in its PSK list that also appears in the client's PSK list.

 **s2n_offered_psk_get_identity** gets the PSK identity and PSK identity length for a given offered PSK object.
 Callers can use this API to obtain the identity value set on the **s2n_offered_psk** object.